port-labs/self-service-actions-examples/github-workflows/sonarqube/README.md

 1. Create the following GitHub action secrets
 * `SONARQUBE_HOST_URL` - SonarQube instance URL. `https://sonarqube.com` if using Sonarcloud.
 * `SONARQUBE_API_TOKEN` - SonarQube API token.
-This can be a Project Analysis token for the specific project, a Global Analysis token or a user token
+This can be a Project Analysis token for the specific project, a Global Analysis token or a user token.
+Requires the following permission: 'Administer' rights on the specified project.
 * `PORT_CLIENT_ID` - Port Client ID [learn more](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/#get-api-token)
 * `PORT_CLIENT_SECRET` - Port Client Secret [learn more](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/#get-api-token)